AsherBond/stream-chrome-plugin/README.md

 ## usage

  Click the meetup icon to open an rsvp stream.
 This should add a streaming ticker bar to the top of your browser window.

  Click the bar to pause it.
-Click it again to unpause it.
+Click it again to unpause.
+The bar will be dark when connected, and white when paused.

- Click the meetup icon to toggle the ticker, on and off
+ Click the meetup icon to toggle the tickers visibility, on and off

  Click the Group names to visit the event page for the rsvp being streamed.